davidlday/bookworm-blog/_posts/2015-02-06-know-your-markets-pt3.md

 ## Story Search

 I'm close to having a search engine set up that'll let anyone search through the text of the stories I've analyzed.
 I'm being careful about how I do this, though, because I'm not going to show any part of any story on this site.
 Search results will provide title, author, stats, and a link to the story on the magazine's site.
 The engine I'm using has an option to index but not store the text, so it's not that difficult, but I'm being extra careful.
 As a writer, I want to make sure I'm respecting copyright, and generally, I just don't want to piss anyone off.

+Once I have this sorted out, I'll also add a way to download the raw stats (not the text) in CSV format for anyone who wants to run their own analysis.

 ## Regular Updates